 Over the years, I’ve developed several coping mechanisms for the differences between city life and camping life.
 These are camping hacks I’ve gleaned from friends that have helped us out along the way, and a few I’ve discovered myself.

-For this post, I’m only including the hacks that are helpful to anyone camping out, whether you use a trailer or a tent.
+For this post, I’m only including great tips that are helpful to anyone camping out, whether you use a trailer with a bed or a tent with a sleeping bag.
 In the future I might do a post for how we organize our trailer, but for now I’m focusing on universal camping hacks that anyone can use.

 ~ This post contains affiliate links, If you make a purchase, I may receive a small commission, at no additional charge to you. ~

 These are my favorite camping hacks that we use anytime we head out into the great outdoors.
 They help us stay protected, organized, and most of all they help us have fun together!
 Basically these are things we always bring along, and use almost every single camping trip (except for the last one, which we try never to need).